KnapsackPro/docs.knapsackpro.com/_posts/2021-04-08-how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec.md

       GEMFILE_RUBY_VERSION: 2.7.2
       PGHOST: localhost
       PGUSER: postgres
-      # Rails verifies Time Zone in DB is the same as time zone of the Rails app
+      # Rails verifies the time zone in DB is the same as the time zone of the Rails app
       TZ: "Europe/Warsaw"

     steps: